0xc0rvu5/Startup_Script/readme.md

 ### References and inspiration from:
 	- mttaggart
-		- After completing the PMAT for TCM Security Michael got me hooked on the fish shell.
+		- After completing the PWST for TCM Security Michael got me hooked on the fish shell.

 	- PimpMyKali
 		- Some start up functions and ascii were referenced.